 We don't know when John and Hanora left Ireland, but we do know they arrived in New York before Cornelius was born in October, 1849.
-The potato famine began in 1845, and perhaps that is why they left.
+John was about 35 when Cornelius was born, and Hanora was about 34.
+This was quite old for a firstborn child, so it is very possible that they had lost multiple children, or even that they were widowed.
+So many people died during the famine, that anything is possible.